jsa-aerial/hanami/README.md

 * `(defn tabs [] ...)`: **Reagent component** for driving the tab system.
 This is called impicitly when using [hanami main](#hanami-main) Reagent component.
 In particular, drives the update, rendering, and display of tab bodies.
 May be called manually or part of a different main component.

 * `(defn update-tabs [specs] ...)`: Function to update the set of tabs.
 This includes adding new tabs to the set. `specs` is a vector of specifications, each of which must have a [:usermeta](#meta-data-and-the-userdata-key) field with associated `:tab` key and value, which must contain an `:id` field (see [USERDATA](#meta-data-and-the-userdata-key) for details).
 The specifications in `specs` do **not** need to have the same tab given - they may indicate a mix of tabs.
 As such, `update-tabs` first groups the specifications by tab id, preprocesses the specs in each set and updates the tab database to reflect the changes.
 This database update triggers he Reagent components `active-tabs` and `tabs` to fire and render the changes.
 Typically, in server based applications, this function is implicitly called due to the reception of [:tabs](#tab-updates) messages.
-For [client](#client-only-apps) only applications, this may be explicitly called, thus invoking the tab system machinery.
+For [client](#client-only-apps) only applications, this may be explicitly called, thus invoking the tab system machinery or more cleanly invoked by using the client side `sv!` which mirrors the server [sv!](#server-core).

+* `(defn sv! [specs] ...)`: Invokes `update-tabs` after ensuring `specs` is a vector of specifications (`spec` can be a single specification and it will be wrapped in a vector).
+Provided in order to keep client and server side tab updating the same in look and feel.

 #### Hanami main